The phalanges are ______ to the humerus. | Channels for Pearson+

 1

-Step 1: Understand the anatomical terms provided in the options.
-'Medial' refers to being closer to the midline of the body, 'distal' refers to being farther away from the point of attachment or origin, 'proximal' refers to being closer to the point of attachment or origin, and 'superior' refers to being above or higher in position.
+Step 1: Understand the anatomical terms provided in the question.
+'Proximal' refers to a position closer to the point of attachment or origin, 'distal' refers to a position farther from the point of attachment or origin, 'superior' refers to a position above or higher, and 'medial' refers to a position closer to the midline of the body.

-Step 2: Identify the anatomical structures mentioned in the question.
-The phalanges are the bones of the fingers or toes, and the humerus is the upper arm bone that connects to the shoulder.
+Step 2: Identify the anatomical structures mentioned.
+The phalanges are the bones of the fingers or toes, while the humerus is the upper arm bone that connects to the shoulder.

-Step 3: Determine the relationship between the phalanges and the humerus.
-The phalanges are located farther away from the shoulder (the point of attachment of the humerus) compared to the humerus itself.
+Step 3: Determine the relative position of the phalanges to the humerus.
+The phalanges are located farther away from the shoulder (the point of attachment for the humerus) compared to the humerus itself.

-Step 4: Apply the correct anatomical term based on the relationship.
-Since the phalanges are farther away from the point of attachment (the shoulder), the correct term to describe their position relative to the humerus is 'distal.'
+Step 4: Apply the correct anatomical term based on the relative position.
+Since the phalanges are farther from the point of attachment (shoulder) than the humerus, the correct term to describe their position is 'distal.'

-Step 5: Review the other options to ensure they do not fit the relationship.
-'Medial' does not apply because the phalanges are not closer to the midline relative to the humerus.
-'Proximal' does not apply because the phalanges are farther away, not closer.
-'Superior' does not apply because the phalanges are not above the humerus.
+Step 5: Review the other options to ensure they do not fit.
+'Proximal' would mean closer to the shoulder, which is incorrect.
+'Superior' would mean above the humerus, which is also incorrect.
+'Medial' would mean closer to the midline, which does not apply in this context.

 Watch next